cdevents/community/processes.md

 To facilitate productivity, small repositories, repositories that do not contain production code or that have a low traffic of PRs may decide to use simpler requirements.
 Each of these projects may define their own requirements.
 Each of these projects may define their own requirements, in a local `processes.md` file.

-* Be an OWNER on any other repository in the Tekton project, and ask an existing OWNER to add you.
+* Be an OWNER on any other repository in the CDEvents project, and ask an existing OWNER to add you.
 * Or, Be nominated by another OWNER (with no objections from other OWNERs)

 The process of becoming a Reviewer is: